-Streaming on Twitch, but wondering how to protect yourself as a Twitch streamer?
+Streaming on Twitch, but wondering how to protect your privacy as a Twitch streamer?
 Do you want to hide your real name, address, and other details?
 What should you keep private from your stream?

-Live streaming’s thrill is connecting with people beyond old limits.
-In an increasingly lonely world, you can connect everywhere, instantaneously, and live.
+Live streaming’s thrill is in connecting people beyond old limits.
+In an increasingly disconnected world, you can connect everywhere instantly — and live.

 But with the thrill are the typical risks of an anonymous audience, and safety and privacy concerns inevitable rise.
 Some possible privacy breaches affect streamers specifically that may not be an issue for other content creators.

 Protect Yourself as a Twitch Streamer

 Live streaming lets you connect with people everywhere, instantaneously, and live.
 But with any online audience, privacy concerns emerge.
 How do you protect things like your real name, address, or general data?
 Here are some points to keep in mind.

-- Make a separate Amazon account only for Twitch.
+- Make a separate Amazon account only for Twitch using your Twitch name.

 - Disable purchases from independent sellers, as these can reveal your details.
-Go to Wishlist, then settings, and uncheck the box.
+Go to Wishlist, then settings, and uncheck the box for independent sellers.

 - Use your Twitch name instead of your real name, and provide a P.O.
 Box as the address.
 (Link: USPS instructions on getting a P.O.
 Box.)
 Make sure your P.O.
 Box details include your Twitch name for receiving packages.